 If such a business were to use Gauge, the first thing the business should do, in my opinion, is to create a style guide to promote consistency between teams.

 And congratulations - now the syntax is restricted - and that flexibility is tamed.

 In the end, we may as well have just used Gherkin.

-Sure, there are other cross-language features in Guage that may pique your interest, but for my Behaviour Specification writing methodology, I am sticking with Gherkin.
+Sure, there are other cross-language features in Gauge that may pique your interest, but for my Behaviour Specification writing methodology, I am sticking with Gherkin.

-The recommendations presented here can apply to the Guage syntax if you so desire.
+The recommendations presented here can apply to the Gauge syntax if you so desire.

 Behaviour Specification Writing